-32. Telehealth “patient location” means the location where a patient may receive telehealth services.
+37. Telehealth “patient location” means the location where a patient may receive telehealth services.
 The patient location may include a medical facility, the patient’s personal residence, or a personal mobile device.

-33. “Tertiary services” means highly specialized or complex medical care performed by specialists and subspecialists, often using advanced technology in state-of-the-art facilities, including intensive care facilities, for patients with unusually severe, complex or uncommon health problems.
+38. “Tertiary services” means highly specialized or complex medical care requiring advanced and complex diagnostics, procedures and treatments in state-of-the-art facilities, as well as specialized expertise of specialists and subspecialists, for patients with severe, complex or uncommon health problems.
+Examples of tertiary services include but are not limited to: Neurosurgery; Cardiac surgery; Plastic surgery; Transplant surgery; Severe burn treatment; Advanced neonatology services; and specialized intensive care units (e.g., Neuro ICU).

-34. “Unscheduled urgent services” means services available to enrollees on a same-day, in-person unscheduled “walk-in basis” to diagnose and treat illnesses and injuries that, in accordance with clinical appropriateness requirements set forth in section 1367.01(h)(2) and Rule 1300.67.2.2(c)(1), require care earlier than the scheduled appointment timeframes in Rule 1300.67.2.2(c)(5)(A) and (B), or earlier than the actual appointment timeframes available to enrollees within the network.
+39. “Unscheduled urgent services” means services available to enrollees on a same-day, in-person unscheduled “walk-in basis” to diagnose and treat illnesses and injuries that, in accordance with clinical appropriateness requirements set forth in section 1367.01(h)(2) and Rule 1300.67.2.2(c)(1), require care earlier than the scheduled appointment timeframes in Rule 1300.67.2.2(c)(5)(A) and (B), or earlier than the actual appointment timeframes available to enrollees within the network.
 Unscheduled urgent services shall include physician or non-physician providers who: